robtaylor/VACASK/benchmark/README.md

 |VACASK     | 0.96           |500056     |3        |1001217    |

 ## 9 stage CMOS ring oscillator (ring)
 This is a ring oscillator with 9 CMOS inverters (18 transistors) powered by 1.2V.
 The timestep was limited to 50ps.
-Xyce timeint reltol parameter was set to 5e-3 to make the number of computed timepoints roughly equal to that of VACASK.
+Xyce `timeint reltol` option was set to 5e-3 to make the number of computed timepoints roughly equal to that of VACASK.

 |Simulator  |Time (s)        |Timepoints |Rejected |Iterations |
 |-----------|----------------|-----------|---------|-----------|